Chilled water

 Chilled water is a commodity often used to cool a building's air and equipment, especially in situations where many individual rooms must be controlled separately, such as a hotel.
 The chilled water can be supplied by a vendor, such as a public utility, or created at the location of the building that will use it, which has been the norm.

 Use

-Chilled water cooling is not very different from typical residential air conditioning where water is pumped from the chiller to the air handler unit to cool the air.
+Chilled water cooling is similar in function, but differs from a typical residential air conditioning system in the medium used for rejecting heat from the air.
+Instead of a low-pressure refrigerant, chilled water cooling uses water to cool the air.